TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Autoloading/Background.rst

 one by one for each class used in the request via a separate :php:`file_get_contents()` call.

-When debugging the TYPO3 CMS system on an initial request, there are a lot of :file:`file_get_contents()` and :file:`file_put_contents()` calls to store and fetch this information.
+When debugging TYPO3 on an initial request, there are a lot of :file:`file_get_contents()` and :file:`file_put_contents()` calls to store and fetch this information.
 This is quite a lot of overhead for loading PHP classes.
 Even without a lot of class aliases (e.g. in CMS7) this